noman204/ACADEMIC_ANALYTICS_DASHBOARD/README.md

 # Key Insights:

-1.Over 40% of students improved their performance on second attempts.
+1. Over 40% of students improved their performance on second attempts.

 2. Subjects like Biology and Physics showed higher decline rates compared to English and History.